 Eligible dogs for inclusion in the analysis set were those that had no evidence of macroscopic disease after completion of MTDC based on imaging and that received either no further chemotherapy or MC maintenance.

-Pre-surgical, pre-dosing, and post-dosing investigations included physical examination, haematology, serum biochemistry, abdominal ultrasound and at least two lateral views thoracic radiographs or computed tomography if performed.
+Pre-surgical, pre-dosing, and post-dosing investigations included physical examination, haematology, serum biochemistry, abdominal ultrasound and at least two lateral views thoracic radiographs or computed tomography (CT) if performed.

 Dogs were monitored at least every three months after MTDC or during MC maintenance, as listed above.